NSC’s Nationwide Task Force – “SAFER” to Ensure Employee Safety

 Creating Confidence in Employees That They Will Be Safe At Work

 The COVID-19 pandemic spread has changed everything around us so irrevocably.
-There’s no denying fact that employers will be hard-pressed to get their business back on track, the situation of the employees is no different as they will have to grapple with issues at every front, be it – the job security, business and career prospects, and life in general.
+There's no denying fact that employers will be hard-pressed to get their business back on track, the situation of the employees is no different as they will have to grapple with issues at every front, be it – job security, business and career prospects, and life in general.

-Moving forward, employers will have a larger role to play in making employees feel assured that their safety and health matters the most than anything else.
-Focussing on promoting a trustworthy and symbiotic relationship is the need of the hour.
+Moving forward, employers will have a larger role in making employees feel assured that their safety and health matter the most.
+Focusing on promoting a trustworthy and symbiotic relationship is the need of the hour.

 Since most workplaces are not designed in a way where employees are required to work within a specific distance from each other, employers will now have to modify the workplaces to follow the social distancing norm.
 They will also have to implement proactive steps to ensure the health and safety of the workers while continuing with the daily operations.

-Organizations dealing in hazardous waste need to ensure their work environment complies with OSHA requirements and should focus on arranging HAZWOPER refresher courses for employees.
-An 8-hour HAZWOPER course that meets the requirements outlined in OSHA 29 CFR 1910.120 (e) (8) regulations would be ideal for those who need to refresh their existing 24-hour or 40-hour HAZWOPER certification.
+Organizations dealing with hazardous waste need to ensure their work environment complies with OSHA requirements and should focus on arranging HAZWOPER refresher courses for employees.
+An OSHA 8-hour HAZWOPER course that meets the requirements outlined in OSHA 29 CFR 1910.120 (e) (8) regulations would be ideal for those who need to refresh their existing 24-hour or 40-hour HAZWOPER certification.
 HAZWOPER refresher training can also be bought online.

 Getting Workforces Back On the Path to the New Normal

-SAFER’s practices will serve as a guide for employers looking for the best standards for keeping workers safe and operations running during the pandemic.
+SAFER's practices will guide employers in looking for the best standards for keeping workers safe and operations running during the pandemic.
 Businesses in some US states, which have already reopened are complying with the OSHA safety measures.